Ageing-aware Energy Management for Residential Multi-Carrier Energy Systems: Case studies

 \section{Case studies}

 The building has a grid connection with a smart meter with 15min resolution.
 The grid power $P_{\textrm{grid}}$ is included in the state vector $S_{a,t}$.

-The system is composed of a 5kWp \ac{spv}, a 20kWh \ac{bess} with \ac{nmc} or \ac{lfp} cells, two 12.5kW \ac{ev} charging points, a 4kWe heat pump, a 2.7kWth solar thermal collector, a 200kWh \ac{tess}, a 6kWp electrical load, a 1kWp thermal demand, and 10kW LV grid connection.
+The system is composed of a 4kWp \ac{spv}, a 15.6kWh/12.5kW \ac{bess} with \ac{nmc} or \ac{lfp} cells, one 55.6kWh/12.5kW \ac{ev} charging points, a 4kWe heat pump, a 2.7kWth solar thermal collector, a 200kWh \ac{tess}, a 2.5kWp electrical load, a 1.5kWp thermal demand, and 17kW LV grid connection.
 Power consumption profiles ($P_{\textrm{load}}^{\textrm{e}}$) were constructed for a year using data from 2021 to 2023 from TU Delft's Green Village smart meter data \cite{GreenVillage}.
-The output of the \ac{spv} is taken from \cite{Smets2016, Diab2023}, the market prices $\lambda$ are taken from the EPEX day-ahead auction, and $\lambda_{\textrm{buy}}=0.95\lambda_{\textrm{sell}}$ \cite{2023EPEXSpot}, and the heat demand $P_{\textrm{load}}^{\textrm{th}}$ was modeled as \cite{Alpizar-Castillo2024ModellingHouse}.
+The output of the \ac{spv} is taken from \cite{Smets2016, Diab2023}, the market prices $\lambda$ are taken from the EPEX day-ahead auction, and $\lambda_{\textrm{buy}}=0.95\lambda_{\textrm{sell}}$ \cite{2023EPEXServices}, and the heat demand $P_{\textrm{load}}^{\textrm{th}}$ was modeled as \cite{Alpizar-Castillo2024ModellingHouse}.